Night Life in Hollywood

 Night Life in Hollywood, called The Shriek of Hollywood in Europe, is a 1922 American silent comedy film directed by Fred Caldwell.
 It starred J. Frank Glendon, Josephine Hill, and Gale Henry, and featured a number of cameo appearances of celebrities with their families.

 In 1922, Ada Bell Maescher organized the De Luxe Film Company to produce the propaganda picture, which would show the "real" living conditions in the film capital.
 Instead of depicting Hollywood as a lurid, sensual Babylon, with its reported debauches of depravity and wickedness, it was shown as a model city, beautiful and attractive, and populated with home-loving people.

-The film is preserved, but incomplete, as reel 2 is lost.

 Plot

 Joe Powell (Glendon) runs away from his small town in Arkansas to visit Hollywood, anticipating debauchery.
 After his sister Carrie Powell (Henry) heads there too, their father (McComer), mother (Rhodes), and younger sister follow them out there.
 Once the family is reunited in Hollywood, they learn that it is great place to live.